Cotton Merchants' Gate: Description

 There are ten descending steps to reach the gate.

-Its eastern façade faces the inside the compound and features a recess with a semi-dome.
+Its eastern façade faces the inside of the compound and features a recess with a semi-dome.
 The semi-dome has a gently pointed arch, and its voussoir has ablaq (alternating) masonry of red and beige bricks.
 It also contains five rows of muqarnas.

 Between the semi-dome and the door is a trefoil-shaped arch, with ablaq patterns in black and beige bricks.
-Above the door is a straight stone lintel, which is composed of three external pieces.
+Above the door is a straight stone lintel composed of three external pieces.

 There used to be a small window in the trefoil arch's tympanum, but the window was blocked in 1927.

 Environs

-Ablution Gate is nearby and to the south.
+The Ablution Gate is nearby and to the south.

 These are the closest gates to the Dome of the Rock, with the Fountain of Qaytbay near the gates.

 Immediately north of the gate is the Khātūniyya Madrasa, and even farther north is the Arghūniyya Madrasa.
 North of the madrasas is the Iron Gate.